heinonenniilo/EnvironmentMonitorArduino/readme.md

 Azure IoT hub can also be used to communicate with device for sending basic commands, such as:

 - Reboot
-- Output "ON delay" after input goes to zero
+- Output ON delay, in milli seconds, after input goes to zero
-- Whether outputs are always on/off or controlled based on motion control value.
+- Whether outputs are always on/off or controlled based on motion sensor value

 Required libraries:
 - ArduinoJSON